pySTEPS/pysteps.github.io/index.md

 1. [Dropbox](https://www.dropbox.com/s/sowzh1kh02lu1fr/archive.zip?dl=0)
 2. [GoogleDrive](https://drive.google.com/open?id=1LytJ5b0PcBHE3zWS5CHJm1_QeWGZxZwd)

 Once downloaded, unzip the archive.zip file into a local folder on your machine.
 At the end of this step, you should obtain a folder containing two subfolders named *mch* and *fmi*.
-This directory must be set in the **data_paths.py** file before starting the tutorials.
-In that file you can also set the directory where to srite the pySTEPS output (figures, plots, forecasts, etc).

 Subfolders *mch* and *fmi* contain each two precipitation events.
 Each precipitation event includes a sequence of 40 radar precipitation fields.

 ### 2. Run the tutorial
-Navigate to the tutorials module directory and open the first tutorial file with your preferred editor.
+Navigate to the tutorials module directory and open the file *data_paths.py*.
-Search the variable named *path_inputs*. **The path to the folder containing the input files needs to be copy/pasted to the variable at the beginning of each tutorial.**
+**Set the variable *path_inputs* to the directory where you have downloaded your radar data** (it is the directory containing the *mch* and *fmi* subfolders).
+In that file you can also set the variable *path_outputs* where to write the pySTEPS output (figures, plots, forecasts, etc).

 Finally, to run the first tutorial script simply use: ```python tutorial1_motion.py```